awsdocs/amazon-sagemaker-developer-guide/doc_source/model-monitor-pre-and-post-processing.md

 .MonitoringAppSpecification.RecordPreprocessorSourceUri.
 ```

-The structure of the inference\_record is defined as follows\.
+The structure of the inference\_record is defined as follows:

 ```
 KEY_EVENT_METADATA = "eventMetadata"